annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 Android Studio IDE is used.
 Java programming language and XML markup language were used in this project.

 ## child safety gadget 5.0
 Child safety 5.0, since the Input/Output pins of the ESP8266 microcontroller are used up, an Input/Output expander called PCF8574 is introduced, now this project can be expander for home security be adding extra features for the future.
-Currently, a fire sensor and a buzzer are added.
+Currently, OLED display, fire sensor, buzzer are added.
 And the keypad connection is changed, where it was connected previously with microcontroller ESP8266 to Input/Output expander PCF8574.
+Here, OLED display is used to display the message to the person interacting with the device, this is important as earlier only LED was used to indicate the message whether password is correct or wrong. \
+Forget Password through hardware \
+Thanks to OLED display, now it will be possible for the user to change the password if the user forgets.
+As the user can see the steps through display to complete the procedures for changing password.
+If the user press 'C' in the keypad then a randomly generated number called OTP(One Time password) will be sent to user's email id.
+After the user enters the OTP, then the user is allowed to change the password for three passwords. a.
+For correct password b.
+For Pseudo-password c.
+To lock the door.  \
+Buzzer will also give indication whether password is correct or not like RGB LED. \
+Fire sensor will detect and send an email, if the house is on fire.
-Components used:- PCF8574, Fire sensor, Buzzer
+Components used:- 4*4 Keypad, OLED display, PCF8574, Fire sensor, Buzzer

 ## Hardware components used
 #### Boards